decentraland/decentraland-npc-utils/README.md

 - `startIndex`: _(number | string)_ The _Dialog_ object from the `script` array to open first.
 By default this is _0_, the first element of the array.
 Pass a number to open the entry on a given array position, or pass a string to open the entry with a `name` property matching that string.

+To interrupt the flow of an NPC's dialog windows, you can either:

+- Run `.endInteraction()` on the NPC
+- Run `.closeDialogWindow()` on the NPC's `bubble` object
+- Run `.closeDialogEndAll()` on the NPC's `bubble` object

+The first two options keep running any `triggeredByNext()` functions associated to the dialogs being shown on the bubble, the third option prevents running these.

 ### Play Animations

 By default, the NPC will loop an animation named 'Idle', or with a name passed in the `idleAnim` parameter.